 How to plant tomatoes without greenhouse or hothouse?

-In warm climates, tomates feels well without addition shelters.
+In warm climates, tomatoes feels well without addition shelters.
 But if your weather sometimes gets colder, you need to cover plants with a film.

 Growing tomatoes in open ground – its advantages and disadvantages.

 Growing tomatoes in the open ground have certain advantages:

 - Tomatoes are growing stronger and have higher immunity to diseases and bugs.

 - Tomatoes do not like excessive humidity, and when they are growing without a greenhouse, they are growing in wheather they like better.

 - When tomatoes are growing outside it’s almost impossible to get a Solanaceae disease which is a kinda terrible disease.

 - They will taste a lot better and tomatoes will be fuller with vitamins

 And its disadvantages: